 The main accommodations needed by users with severe visual impairment are:

-- Alt text to describe images or animations on the Web, in Microsoft Word and PowerPoint, ANGEL, Flash, PDF files, and any other online document.
+- Alt text to describe images or animations on the Web, in Microsoft Word and PowerPoint, Canvas, Flash, PDF files, and any other online document.

 - Form Labels for Web forms and Flash forms that identify the functions of their fields.

 - Semantic section headings indicated by something other than a format change.
 In Microsoft Word, authors should use the Heading styles.
 In HTML, headers should be indicated with H1, H2, H3, etc. tags.